TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct experiments on two real-world datasets, i.e., \emph{Tanks and Temples}~\cite{Tanks_Temples} and \emph{CO3D-V2}~\cite{co3d}, and a \emph{Synthetic Dataset} created by ourselves. \textbf{Tanks and Temples}, adapted from NoPe-NeRF~\cite{bian2022nopenerf}, is used for novel view synthesis and pose estimation.
-It features 8 scenes with mild view changes, both indoors and outdoors. \textbf{CO3D-V2} includes thousands of videos of various objects.
-Following the CF-3DGS~\cite{CF-3DGS-2024}, we select 8 scenes with significant camera movements to demonstrate our robustness. \textbf{Synthetic Dataset} comprises 4 scenes with about 150 frames each created using Blender~\cite{blender2018}, showcasing complex roaming and object-centric camera motions.
+\textbf{Datasets.} We conduct experiments on two real-world datasets, \emph{CO3D-V2}~\cite{co3d} and \emph{Tanks and Temples}~\cite{Tanks_Temples}, and a \emph{Synthetic Dataset} created by ourselves. \textbf{CO3D-V2} includes thousands of videos of various objects.
+Following CF-3DGS~\cite{CF-3DGS-2024}, we select scenes with significant camera movements to demonstrate our robustness. \textbf{Tanks and Temples} used in CF-3DGS is overly smooth and lacks camera motions which are common in real-world scenarios.
+We reduce the original 20 fps to 4 fps and perform sampling along a longer camera trajectory to obtain more challenging cases with large camera motions. \textbf{Synthetic Dataset} comprises 4 scenes with about 150 frames each created using Blender~\cite{blender2018}, showcasing complex roaming and object-centric camera motions.
 It's used to assess camera parameter estimation, providing ground truth for intrinsic and extrinsic parameters.
-For additional details on the synthetic dataset, see the supplementary material.
+For additional details on Tanks and Temples and Synthetic Dataset, see the supplementary material.

-\textbf{Metrics.} We use standard evaluation metrics, including PSNR, SSIM~\cite{SSIM}, and LPIPS~\cite{LPIPS} to evaluate the quality of novel view synthesis.
-For pose estimation, we rely on the Absolute Trajectory Error (ATE) and Relative Pose Error (RPE)~\cite{barf2021,bian2022nopenerf,CF-3DGS-2024}. $\mathrm{RPE}_r$ and $\mathrm{RPE}_t$ are utilized to measure the accuracy of rotation and translation, respectively.
+\textbf{Metrics.} We use standard evaluation metrics, including PSNR, SSIM~\cite{SSIM}, and LPIPS~\cite{LPIPS} to evaluate the quality of novel view synthesis (NVS).
+For pose estimation, we rely on the Absolute Trajectory Error (ATE) and Relative Pose Error (RPE)~\cite{barf2021,bian2022nopenerf,CF-3DGS-2024}. $\mathrm{RPE}_r$ and $\mathrm{RPE}_t$ are utilized to measure the accuracy of rotation and translation.
 To ensure the metrics are comparable on the same scale, we align the camera poses using Umeyama's method~\cite{Umeyama} for both estimation and evaluation.
 For camera focal length, we convert it to the field of view (FoV) and calculate the angular error, following~\cite{zhu2023tame}.